-This week we’re going on a London Breakout.
+Hello and welcome to another edition of the bulls versus the bears.
+This week we’re Trading The London Breakout Strategy.
 And it’s not because the iconic London Bridge is falling down(as the famous nursery rhyme suggests).
-We’re going to learn how to trade the London Breakout Strategy.
+We’re going to learn how to trade the London Breakout Strategy like we mean it.
 The London Breakout strategy is traded during the first three hours of the London trading session.
 According to forex folklore, that’s where all the action and the money is.
 The only pair you need to trade is the GBP/USD pair.It’s perfect for rookies looking to make a quick 50 -100 pips.
 Just make sure you don’t turn into a gambler.
 When hit your target, just bow out gracefully.

 I guess the first question some of you are asking is: